Purba Gabberia

-Purba Gabberia is a village within the jurisdiction of the Jaynagar police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Purba Gabberia is a village within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Purba Gabberia is located at 22.2526°N 88.5251°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Purba Gabberia had a total population of 12,283.

 Transport

 Gocharan-Dhosa Road links Purba Gabberia to the State Highway 1.

 Gocharan railway station is located nearby.

 Healthcare

 There is a primary health centre, with 6 beds, at Purba Gabberia.